All Episodes

 That's what they're trying to convince you.

-The same exact people that have been wrong for three years, the same people that have perpetuated lies, propaganda, misinformation, conspiracy theories, uh hoax, the same three people,
+The same exact people that have been wronged for three years, the same people that have perpetuated lies, propaganda, misinformation, conspiracy theories, hoax,

-the same people that even like Schiff lied about the dirty dossier of Hillary Clinton, and that being the bulk of information uh information in the FISA applications that we now know even the DOJ is admitting, were uh yeah, Illegal.
+the same three people, the same people that even, like Schiff, lied about the dirty dossier of Hillary Clinton, and that being the bulk of information in the FISA applications that we now know even the DOJ is admitting were, yeah, illegal.

 I mean, the same people that missed the biggest story of their lives and got everything else wrong.

-The same exact cast of characters and the mob in the media, and of course, you know, led by the biggest liar of them all, the compromised congenital liar, Adam Schiff.
+And of course, you know, led by the biggest liar of them all, the compromised congenital liar, Adam Schiff.

-By the way, Mitch McConnell, after the defense team wrapped up their arguments, he laid out what's going to happen over the next uh couple of days of the trial, sixteen hours of questioning, eight hours each side, went on to describe the process, saying the questions alternate between the majority and minority sides for up to eight hours on Wednesday and Thursday.
+By the way, Mitch McConnell, after the defense team wrapped up their arguments, he laid out what's going to happen over the next couple of days of the trial, 16 hours of questioning, eight hours each side.

 McConnell reminded senators that their questions must be in writing and will be submitted to the Chief Justice John Roberts.

-During the question period of the Clinton trial, senators were thoughtful and brief with their questions and the managers and counsel were succinct in their answers.
+During the question period of the Clinton trial, senators were thoughtful and brief with their questions, and the managers and counsel were succinct in their answers.

 I hope we can follow both of those examples during this time.

-How are you, Jordan Circular?
+How are you, Jordan Seculo?

 What's going on?